marklogic-community/grove-node/README.markdown

 - `.env.{app-environment}`: Settings loaded only in a specific app-environment.
 This depends on the NODE_ENV.
 For example, `npm start` will load `.env.development` while `npm test` will load `.env.test`. `npm run build` will run in production by default and use `.env.production`
 - `.env.{app-environment}.local`: Settings loaded only in a specific app-environment and ignored by git.

 You will find the allowable options in `utils/options.js`.
-You are advised to use the `muir config` command-line tool to update those, rather than changing them yourself.
-This allows any MUIR-configured UI to stay in sync.
+You are advised to use the `grove config` command-line tool to update those, rather than changing them yourself.
+This allows any Grove-configured UI to stay in sync.

-Upon generation, this application should already have a `.env` file, which as a simple `KEY=value` syntax:
+Upon generation, this application should already have a `.env` file, which has a simple `KEY=value` syntax:

     FOO=bar
-    MUIR_APP_NAME=killer-demo
+    GROVE_APP_NAME=killer-demo

 For more advanced usage and information, please see the [documentation for the dotenv project](https://github.com/motdotla/dotenv).